hazelgrove/hazel/README.md

 If something weird is going on, it sometimes helps to do a `make clean`.

 ### Results

 You can now open `_build/default/src/hazelweb/www/hazel.html` in a browser to see Hazel in action.

-Alternatively, you can run `dune utop src/hazelcore` to get a REPL in which you can play with the core Hazel functions.

 ### Debugging

 Invoking `make` by itself is equivalent to invoking `make debug`.
 With these commands we pass additional flags to `js_of_ocaml`, which causes the insertion of comments that map locations in the generated JS to locations in the source files.
 This is useful for debugging purposes.

 `make debug` also auto-formats Reason source files using `refmt` (this is what the `@src/fmt` alias is for).
 This ensures code from all contributors follows the same style.

+You can also run `dune utop src/hazelcore` to get a REPL in which you can play with the core Hazel functions.